 Risks of any surgery are:

-Your doctor or nurse will tell you how to prepare your child for this procedure.
+Your provider will tell you how to prepare your child for this procedure.

-A week before the surgery, do not give your child any medicine that thins the blood unless your doctor says so.
+A week before the surgery, do not give your child any medicine that thins the blood unless your doctor says to do so.
 Such medicines include aspirin and ibuprofen (Advil, Motrin).

 The night before the surgery, your child should have nothing to eat or drink after midnight.
 This includes water.